sethyuan/logseq-plugin-another-embed/README.en.md

 - Handling for cases where a block cut-and-paste (cut via menu not supported) or backward deletion would cause missing references.
 - Tree structure for "Favorites" and "Recents" based on namespaces and/or tagged pages.
 You can affect the order of display by writing a `fixed` property on the page you want to adjust, e.g, `fixed:: 100`.
 Smaller the number, closer to the top it will be.
 - Slider to adjust the left sidebar's width.
+- Show page's icon in page references when it's set on the page.

 The plugin relies heavily on Logseq's DOM structure, so it is version sensitive.
 The author will try to ensure compatibility with the latest version of Logseq, other versions will not be purposely supported.